EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-27-our-first-experiment-with-promiscuous-pairing-is-a-success.md

-# Promiscuous Pairing Is a Success
+# Our First Experiment with Promiscuous Pairing Is a Success

 By Jason Fry (@JasonMFry)